The Vector Grounding Problem: Theories of Representational Content: Causes and History

-However, there are several reasons to believe that exploited causal-informational relations alone are insufficient to form the basis for an adequate theory of representational content.
-One of the primary reasons is that causal-informational relations fail to account for a key aspect of meaningful states: their capacity for truth or falsehood, correctness or incorrectness.
-To be a representation inherently involves the possibility of \emph{misrepresentation}--the possibility of getting things wrong and failing to fit to the world accurately.
-The addition of historical relations in theories of content is partially motivated by their ability to address this gap.
-Indeed, the historical relations relevant to elucidating the emergence of meaning in the natural world involve selection and learning processes.
-The guiding idea is that, through selection and/or learning, states and processes in cognitive system come to acquire functions they are supposed to perform.
-For example, neurons in V1 have the function of detecting edges in the visual scene because they were selected for this purpose during evolution via natural selection; and such selection occurred due to the causal-informational relations they maintain with actual edges in the world.
-When these neurons successfully detect edges, they represent correctly; when they fail to fire in the presence of an edge or fire in the absence of one, they misrepresent.
-Meaning involves a kind of descriptive normativity \citep{Neander2017}, which can be accounted for through the appropriate historical relations between systems and the world.
+The most influential views on representation incorporate the selected-effects theory to account for internal states having the function to carry information about the world and to guide appropriate behaviour \citep{Neander2017, Millikan2017, Shea2018, CoelhoMollo2022}.
+The basic idea is that some states and processes in cognitive systems were selected for in virtue of their carrying information about, and guiding successful behaviour toward, states of the world---thus acquiring functions to represent such states.
+For example, neurons in V1 have the function of detecting edges in the visual scene because they were selected by natural selection in virtue of the causal-informational relations they maintain with actual edges in the world.
+When these neurons successfully detect edges, they fulfil their function, representing correctly; when they fail to fire in the presence of an edge or fire in the absence of one, they malfunction, misrepresenting.
+In brief, internal representations are states that carry information about the world, have the selected function to do so, and are appropriately used by the system in virtue of the information they carry.

-Existing theories vary in the emphasis they place on causal-informational or historical relations when accounting for the contents of representations, as well as in the specific types of such relations they prioritise.
-Additionally, they may diverge on the inclusion of further relations, such as structural resemblance relations.
+Existing theories of basic representation vary in the emphasis they place on causal-informational relations and selection processes, as well as in the specific types of such relations they prioritise.
+Additionally, they may diverge on the inclusion of further relations, such as structural resemblance relations \citep{Shea2018}.
 Nevertheless, all of these theories, in one way or another, assert that a combination of these relations is central to the emergence of meaning in the world.
-To possess underived meaning, at a minimum, is to stand in a specific set of causal-informational and historical relations with the thing in the world being represented.
-It is due to this fundamental meaningfulness of cognitive states that external symbols, such as those used in language, acquire meaning.
+To possess intrinsic meaning, at a minimum, is to stand in a specific set of causal-informational and historical relations (via past instances of selection) with the thing in the world being represented.
 Theories of content, therefore, provide the essential ingredients that determine referential grounding, enabling internal states to hook onto things in the world.